People's Liberation Army Special Operations Forces

-In the People's Republic of China, the special operations forces of the People's Liberation Army (PLA SOF) are units that conduct direct action and reconnaissance, including in enemy rear areas, to prepare the advance of friendly forces; they also perform counter-terrorism operations, although that mission is formally assigned to People's Armed Police.
-PLA SOF does not control, but may support, psychological warfare operations.
+The People's Liberation Army Special Operations Forces refer to the various special operations units belonging to the Ground Force, Navy, Air Force and Rocket Force of the Chinese People's Liberation Army.
+They specialize in direct action, reconnaissance, intelligence gathering, and counter-terrorism operations.

 Each theater command controls their own SOF units.
 The units rely on external support to conduct missions.
 Most ground SOF are organized like conventional light infantry units.
 In 2022, many units were recently converted from conventional forces and likely had capabilities closer to shock troops than special forces.

 In 2022, the PLA SOF consisted of 15 Ground Force (PLAGF) brigades, one Marine Corps (PLANMC) brigade, one Airborne Corps (PLAAFAC) brigade, and the Rocket Force (PLARF) Reconnaissance Regiment.

 History

 The first Army SOF units were created in the 1990s.
 At the end of the 1990s, each Military Region had an Army SOF or a special reconnaissance force of approximately 1,000 personnel.

 Navy special forces deployed with the first Chinese anti-piracy naval patrol off Somalia on 26 December 2008.

 After 2013, the PLA placed increased emphasis on expanding its SOF.
 By 2022, PLA SOF had been expanded by converting conventional forces.